Powerful explosion rocks Lebanon's capital Beirut, thousands injured | DW | 04.08.2020

-At least 25 people were killed and over 2,500 injured when a powerful explosion rocked Beirut's port.
+At least 25 people were killed and around 2,500 others injured when a powerful explosion rocked Beirut's port.
 Buildings were destroyed and windows shattered, with dozens of Red Cross teams racing to the scene.

-A massive explosion killed at least 25 people and injured thousands more, as widespread damage hit the Lebanese capital of Beirut on Tuesday.
-The explosion was centered around the city's port.
+A massive explosion at a port in the Lebanese capital Beirut killed at least 25 people and injured around 2,500 others on Tuesday, according to Lebanon's health minister.

 'A fireball'